Trump's foreign trip now bogged in White House crises

 Large blocs of the President's schedule over the past two weeks have been given over to trip preparation, an effort led by his son-in-law Jared Kushner, who has acted as a primary coordinator with foreign governments to plan Trump's schedule abroad.

 Kushner has led daily morning meetings to discuss the trip's agenda and objectives, according to a senior administration official speaking on the condition of anonymity.
-Ordinarily heavily involved in nearly every all West Wing happenings, Kushner has become largely consumed by the foreign trip and not as involved with day-to-day White House matters.
+Ordinarily heavily involved in nearly all West Wing happenings, Kushner has become largely consumed by the foreign trip and not as involved with day-to-day White House matters.